-(c) Contract funds awarded during any period in which a DVBE is not in compliance with Military and Veterans Code section§ 999.2, subdivision (g) with respect to furnishing required tax returns, cannot count toward DVBE participation goals.

-(d) Awarding departments shall not count toward the DVBE participation goals any state funds expended with a business that is not DVBE certified at the time of award or does not meet and maintain the certification requirements in accordance with Military and Veterans Code sections 999.2, subdivision (a)(4) and 999.5, subdivision (c).

-(e) Upon completion of a contract for which a commitment to achieve a DVBE goal was made, state departments shall require the prime contractor who subcontracted with DVBEs, shall certify in writing to the awarding department to certify on the Prime Contractor's Certification - DVBE Subcontractor Report (STD 817), incorporated by reference, all of the following in accordance with subdivisions (1) through (4) the Military and Veterans Code section§ 999.5:

-(1) The total amount the prime contractor received under the contract.

-(2) The name and address of each DVBE that participated in the performance of the contract and contract number.

-(3) The amount and percentage of the work the prime contractor committed to provide to one or more DVBEs under the requirements of the contract and the amount each DVBE received from the prime contractor.

-(4) That all payments have been made to the DVBEs.
-Upon request by the awarding department, the prime contractor shall provide proof of payment for the work.
-(5) Awarding departments shall maintain the prime contractor written certifications on file in accordance with their records retention practices for contracts and provide

-Proposed Text - CCR, Title 2, §§ 1896 - 1896.26; 1896.60 - 1896.97; 1896.99.100 - 1896.99.120 Page 30 of 46 annually to the OSDS, as the State Contracting Manual directs, subcontracting consolidation reports.

-(f5) Awarding departments shall maintain the prime contractor written certifications on file in accordance with their records retention practices for contracts and provide annually to the OSDS, as the State Contracting Manual directs, subcontracting consolidation reports.
-State departments must establish appropriate review procedures for records related to the certification requirement to ensure the accuracy and completeness of the amounts awarded and paid.
-The maintenance of all records of the information provided by the prime contractor in compliance with Military and Veteran Code section 999.5 shall be retained for six years.
+- compliance with the subdivision provisions of Military and Veterans Code section§ 999.2, subdivisions (c), (d) and (f), regarding required declarations. - (c) Contract funds awarded during any period in which a DVBE is not in compliance with Military and Veterans Code <a href="mailto:section-sect - (d) Awarding departments shall not count toward the DVBE participation goals any state funds expended with a business that is not DVBE certified at the time of award or does not meet and maintain the certification requirements in accordance with Military and Veterans Code sections 999.2, subdivision (g)(4) and 999.5, subdivision (c). - (e) Upon completion of an awarded contract for which a commitment to achieve a DVBE goal was made, state departments shall require the prime contractor who subcontracted with DVBEs, shall certify in writing to the awarding department to certify on the Prime Contractor's Certification DVBE Subcontractor Report (STD 817) (Rev. 10/2021), incorporated by reference, all of the following in accordance with subdivisions (1) through (4) the Military and Veterans Code section§ 999.5: - (1) The total amount the prime contractor received under the contract. - (2) The name and address of each DVBE that participated in the performance of the contract and contract number. - (3) The amount and percentage of the work the prime contractor committed to provide to one or more DVBEs under the requirements of the contract and the amount each DVBE received from the prime contractor. - (4) That all payments under the contract have been made to the DVBEs.
+Upon request by the awarding department, the prime contractor shall provide proof of payment for the work. - (5) Awarding departments shall maintain the prime contractor written certifications on file in accordance with their records retention practices for contracts and provide annually to the OSDS, as the State Contracting Manual directs, subcontracting consolidation reports. - (f) State departments must establish appropriate review procedures for records related to the certification requirement to ensure the accuracy and completeness of the amounts awarded and paid.
+The maintenance of all records of the information provided by the prime contractor in compliance with Military and Veterans Code section 999.5 shall be retained for six years. - (g) State departments shall withhold, on a contract, ten thousand dollars (\$10,000) from the final payment, or the full final payment if less than ten thousand dollars (\$10,000), until the prime contractor complies with the certification requirements of subsection (e) of this section.
+A prime contractor that fails to comply with the certification requirement, shall, after notice, be allowed to comply with the requirement cure the defect.

-(g) State departments shall withhold, on a contract, ten thousand dollars (\$10,000) from the final payment, or the full payment if less than ten thousand dollars (\$10,000), until the prime contractor complies with the certification requirements.
-A prime contractor that fails to comply with the certification requirement, shall after notice, be allowed to comply with the requirement.
-Notwithstanding any other law, after at least fifteen (15) calendar days but no more than thirty (30) calendar days from the date of the state department's notice, the prime contractor refuses to comply, the state department shall permanently deduct ten thousand (\$10,000) from the final payment, or the full payment if less than ten thousand (\$10,000) dollars in accordance with Military and Veterans Code section 999.7.

-(h) State departments will review the State Contracting Manual for alternative mechanisms to enforce the certification requirement for contracts awarded for use by multiple state agencies as set forth in Military and Veterans Code section 999.7.
+Notwithstanding any other law, if, after at least fifteen (15) calendar days but no more than thirty (30) calendar days from the date of the state department's notice, the prime contractor refuses to comply with the certification requirements, the state department shall permanently deduct ten thousand dollars (\$10,000) from the final payment, or the full payment if less than ten thousand dollars (\$10,000) dollars in accordance with Military and Veterans Code section 999.7. - (h) State departments will-shall review the State Contracting Manual for alternative mechanisms to enforce the certification requirement for contracts awarded for use by multiple state agencies as set forth in Military and Veterans Code section 999.7.